CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-detailed-billing-report.md

 * Provide an understanding of the differences between CenturyLink's billing cycle and vendor billing cycles.
 * Provide some flexibility in how information is presented.

-Optimizing Accounts allows a Cloud Application Manager user to receive [consolidated bills](partner-cloud-integration-consolidated-billing.md).
+Optimizing Accounts allows a Cloud Application Manager user to receive [consolidated bills](partner-cloud-integration-consolidated-billing.md) and therefore review usage within Usage History.

 ### Audience